ioBroker/ioBroker.knx/README.md

 ##### Upload knxproj
 here you can upload your ETS Export in "knxproj" format.
-###### !!!
-I'm sorry, but at the moment, there is no user feedback while processing the file (it can take up to a minute) !!!
-After successful import a message shows how much objects where recognized.

-Hit "save & close" and the adapter should start.
+After successful import a dialog shows the number of imported object.
+Now press "save & close" and the adapter should start.
 While starting the adapter reads all groupAdresses with read-Flag.
 This could take a while and can produce a high load on your KNX-bus.
-But the values in your visare updatet after start.
+But the values in your vis are updatet after start.

 ## Objects
 Here is under knx.0 the group adress tree like in your ETS project.

 ## Enumerations
-If you have a Buildingstructure in your ETS with the corresponding devices, it will be shown here.
-Under "members" are the names of groupaddresses listet from the devices with send-Flag in this Group.
+If you have a building structure in your ETS with the corresponding devices, it will be shown here.
+Under "members" are the names of group addresses listed from the devices with send-Flag in this Group.

 #Usage
-If the adapter startet successfully your datapoints will be available for everything you like to do.
+If the adapter starts successfully your datapoints will be available for everything you like to do.
-Try out "mobileUI".

 ## Datapoint Types
-At the moment are DPT1 - DPT20 with subtypes and DPT238 available.
-But not all are validated.
+All DPT's according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
+That means there are 2 Types of Information you can get:
+1) a Value or a String
+2) comma seperated Values or array of values (for the moment I don't what's the better way to handle)

+For example a DPT5.001 is encoded as unsigned Integer with 8-Bit.
+This gives a single Value.
+The DPT3.007 (Control Dimming) is encoded as 1Bit(Boolean)+3Bit(unsigned Int).
+This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervalls.

 # Known Problems
-- many Datapointtypes are missing ( takes time to implement )
-- does not work with babtec (means it does not work with babtec as KNX/LAN gateway)
+- don't know for the moment, if it is working since KNX-Stack exchange with babtec and Gira KNX/LAN GW'....waiting for community response

 # Wie werden die Datenpunkte generiert
 ## 1) Auslesen aller Kommunikationsobjektreferenzen (im folgenden KOR)